Measurement of exclusive pion pair production in proton-proton collisions at $\sqrt{s} = 7$ TeV with the ATLAS detector: Monte Carlo generators

 The generator \GENEX\ (version May 2015) is based on a theoretical model from Lebiedowicz et al.~\cite{Lebiedowicz:2009pj} and calculates the exclusive continuum production of \(\pi^{+}\pi^{-}\) and \(K^{+}K^{-}\) pairs.
 It is based on a Regge-exchange description.
 The parameter determining the meson form factor (in its exponential parameterization) is the only free parameter.
 The implemented model describes non-resonant production without an absorption correction and does not include a rapidity gap survival factor (see e.g.{} Ref.~\cite{Khoze:2017sdd}).
 In the present analysis, pions were generated within a region of pseudorapidity \(|\eta|<2.7\), and with the off-shell-pion form-factor parameter set to \(\Lambda_{\mathrm{off}} = \SI{1}{\GeV}\).
 Otherwise, default program settings were used.

 The generator \DIME\ (version 1.06) similarly generates exclusive continuum production of \(\pi^{+}\pi^{-}\) and \(K^{+}K^{-}\) pairs, although other channels are also implemented, e.g.\ exclusive \(\rho\rho\) or \(\phi\phi\) production.
-Unlike \GENEX, \DIME\ includes wider possibilities for modelling absorption effects: four different models for absorption are available with three different parameterizations of the meson form factor (exponential, `Orear-like' -- used in the present analysis, and power-like)~\cite{Harland-Lang:2013dia}.
+Unlike \GENEX, \DIME\ includes wider possibilities for modelling absorption effects: four different models (parameter \(iin\), 1 - the default value used in our analysis; see Table 12 in Ref.~\cite{Khoze_2013}) for absorption are available with three different parameterizations of the meson form factor (exponential, `Orear-like' -- used in the present analysis, and power-like)~\cite{Harland-Lang:2013dia}.

 The central diffractive background processes were generated by \PYTHIAe~\cite{Sjostrand_2008} (version 8.183), using the \mbox{ATLAS A2} set of tuned parameters \cite{ATL-PHYS-PUB-2011-014} and the \textsc{MSTW2008lo} PDF set \cite{Watt_2012}. \PYTHIAe employs a parton structure function approach and calculates the processes of central diffraction via double Pomeron exchange (DPE).
 The exclusive pion-pair process is removed from the dataset.